CyberFlameGO/svnpython/Doc/library/os.rst

    directory entries associated with it and will be automatically deleted once there are no file descriptors for the file.
 Availability: Macintosh, Unix, Windows.

-There are a number of different :func:`popen\*` functions that provide slightly different ways to create subprocesses.

-.. deprecated:: 2.6
-   All of the :func:`popen\*` functions are obsolete.
-Use the :mod:`subprocess` module.

-For each of the :func:`popen\*` variants, if *bufsize* is specified, it specifies the buffer size for the I/O pipes. *mode*, if provided, should be the string ``'b'`` or ``'t'``; on Windows this is needed to determine whether the file objects should be opened in binary or text mode.
-The default value for *mode* is ``'t'``.

-Also, for each of these variants, on Unix, *cmd* may be a sequence, in which case arguments will be passed directly to the program without shell intervention (as with :func:`os.spawnv`).
-If *cmd* is a string it will be passed to the shell (as with :func:`os.system`).

-These methods do not make it possible to retrieve the exit status from the child processes.
-The only way to control the input and output streams and also retrieve the return codes is to use the :mod:`subprocess` module; these are only available on Unix.

-For a discussion of possible deadlock conditions related to the use of these functions, see :ref:`popen2-flow-control`.

-.. function:: popen2(cmd[, mode[, bufsize]])

-   Executes *cmd* as a sub-process.
-Returns the file objects ``(child_stdin, child_stdout)``.

-   .. deprecated:: 2.6
-      All of the :func:`popen\*` functions are obsolete.
-Use the :mod:`subprocess` module.

-   Availability: Macintosh, Unix, Windows.

-   .. versionadded:: 2.0

-.. function:: popen3(cmd[, mode[, bufsize]])

-   Executes *cmd* as a sub-process.
-Returns the file objects ``(child_stdin, child_stdout, child_stderr)``.

-   .. deprecated:: 2.6
-      All of the :func:`popen\*` functions are obsolete.
-Use the :mod:`subprocess` module.

-   Availability: Macintosh, Unix, Windows.

-   .. versionadded:: 2.0

-.. function:: popen4(cmd[, mode[, bufsize]])

-   Executes *cmd* as a sub-process.
-Returns the file objects ``(child_stdin, child_stdout_and_stderr)``.

-   .. deprecated:: 2.6
-      All of the :func:`popen\*` functions are obsolete.
-Use the :mod:`subprocess` module.

-   Availability: Macintosh, Unix, Windows.

-   .. versionadded:: 2.0

-(Note that ``child_stdin, child_stdout, and child_stderr`` are named from the point of view of the child process, so *child_stdin* is the child's standard input.)

-This functionality is also available in the :mod:`popen2` module using functions of the same names, but the return values of those functions have a different order.

 .. _os-fd-ops: